LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_KLU.rst

       check.

-.. c:function:: int SUNLinSol_KLUReInit(SUNLinearSolver S, SUNMatrix A, sunindextype nnz, int reinit_type)
+.. c:function:: SUNErrCode SUNLinSol_KLUReInit(SUNLinearSolver S, SUNMatrix A, sunindextype nnz, int reinit_type)

    This function reinitializes memory and flags for a new factorization (symbolic and numeric) to be conducted at the next solver setup